By Brian Lada, Meteorologist

 5. Avoid metal pipes.

-Just because a thunderstorm is far away does not mean that you are safe from being struck.1.
-When you hear thunder or see lightning, seek shelter.
+Just because a thunderstorm is far away does not mean that you are safe from being struck.

 "A thunderstorm may not be directly overhead, but you could still get hit by lightning.
 A bolt of lightning can strike people and buildings 10 miles away from where it is raining," said Pydynowski.